shamakhan/shamakhan/README.md

 If you want to collaborate on any exciting project then I'm available.
 Feel free to reach out to me at my LinkedIn profile, https://www.linkedin.com/in/shama-parvin-khan-914438121/

-Note: I have an unused referral link for foobar challenge by google.
-If you're good at DS and Algo then message me on LinkedIn to get it. :)
+Note: I have 2 unused referral links for foobar challenge by google.
+If you're good at DS and Algo then message me on LinkedIn to get it.
+All the best! :)

 ## Thank you for stopping by 😄